Drop It Like It's Hot: Radio edits

 There are two radio edits for the song: one is a standard radio edit that removes profanities and drug references while the other is an "Extra Clean" edit that removes phrases with gun and gang references (and the word "roll" from the chorus) as well.

 Commercial performance

-North America

 "Drop It Like It's Hot" was the highest-ranking debut for the Billboard Hot 100 chart dated October 2, 2004, entering the chart at number 51.
 The song topped the US Billboard Hot 100 for three weeks from December 10, 2004.
-The song also reached number one on Hot R&B/Hip-Hop Songs, R&B/Hip-Hop Airplay, Rap Songs, Rhythmic Songs, Digital Songs and Hot 100 Airplay.

-Since its release the song has been certified Gold by the RIAA.
+The song also reached number one on the Hot R&B/Hip-Hop Singles & Tracks, Hot Rap Tracks, and Rhythmic Top 40 charts.
+Since its release the song has been certified gold by the Recording Industry Association of America (RIAA).
 The Mastertone (ringtone) version received certification of double platinum by the RIAA.

-Europe

-The single reached number ten on the UK Singles Chart, and reached the top ten in several countries.

-Oceania

-The song topped the Recorded Music NZ for four weeks, making it Snoop Dogg's first number one on the chart.
+Worldwide, The single reached number 10 on the UK Singles Chart and reached the top 10 in several other European countries countries.
+In New Zealand, the song topped the RIANZ Singles Chart for four weeks, making it Snoop Dogg's first number one on the chart.